korsbo/Latexify.jl/README.md

 - `copy_to_clipboard(::Bool)`, toggle automatic copying of the resulting LaTeX code to the clipboard (default is false).
 - `auto_display(::Bool)` toggles automatic display of your output, even if it is not the last command to have run.
+- `set_default(; kwargs...)`, set your own default kwargs for your Julia session.
+This is not to be used within a package since the effect is global.
+- `reset_default(; kwargs...)`, reset the changes you made with the above command.
+- `get_default(; kwargs...)`, view the changes you have made to the default kwargs.

 ## Installation